AlexiaALLAL/hackathon_capgemini/README.md

 Welcome to the **Team 6 Data Challenge Repo**!
 This repository shows our researchs during the week.
 For the trainings we mainly used google Colab and a drive (https://drive.google.com/drive/folders/1TftEbvydR-n1Ca8ADERiAlYj7tO3Jq42?usp=drive_link)

+The documentation is available in the `doc_hackathon/` folder.
+You can find the experiments we conducted during the week in `docs/site/index.html`.

 ## Experiments

 ### 1. YOLO implementation